mau-jac/1T6-F21/wk2/operating_systems.md

 <br> This can be very misleading and stressful when working on assignments or tests.

-**Please get into the habit of always extracting a compressed file before working on it.**
+?> Please get into the habit of always extracting a compressed file before working on it.

 <br>

 ## Exercise - File Compression

-In Moodle, you will find  **Practice Assignment** (not worth any marks) under Week 2.
-Please refer to that activity in order to complete the following steps:
+In Moodle, you will find  **Wk2 - Compression Practice** under Week 2. **This assignment is worth 0.5% of your assignments grade**.

+Follow these steps:

 <br>